irishtek-solutions/irishtek-solutions/README.md

 - 👋 Hi, I’m @irishtek-solutions
 - 👀 I’m interested in all things technology
 - 🌱 I’m currently learning lots of new technologies
-- 📫 How to reach me irishteksolutions@gmail.com
+- 📫 How to reach me at irishteksolutions@gmail.com

 <!---
 irishtek-solutions/irishtek-solutions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.